-- 1. Students will take a mock board exam early in the spring semester of the DPT III year.
-Students should prepare for this exam to optimize performance.
-Students will use the results of this exam to identify areas of strengths and weaknesses. - Students shall register and pay for the Practice Exam and Assessment Tool (PEAT) exam: (https://www.fsbpt.org/OurServices/CandidateServices/PracticeExamAssessmentTool(PEAT).aspx).
-Students will take the exam in the April to early May timeframe as determined by faculty. - 3.
-If a student does not pass the exam (cut-off score determined by faculty), they will receive an incomplete in Management of the Complex Patient (PHYT 8112) course.
-A student cannot graduate and be certified to sit for the board exam with an incomplete for a course on their transcript. - 4.
-The student may retake the PEAT and earn a passing score to complete course requirements, graduate, and be certified by the UT Health Department of Physical Therapy to sit for the board exam. - 5.
+- 4. If the student does not pass the PEAT exam for the first time, the student should retake the exam and must earn a passing score to complete course requirements, graduate, and be certified by the UT Health Department of Physical Therapy to sit for the board exam. - 5.
+If the student remains unable to pass the PEAT exam after several attempts before the final student progress meeting, student will receive an "Incomplete grade" in Management of the Complex Patient (PHYT 8112) course.
+A student cannot graduate and be certified to sit for the board exam with an incomplete grade for a course on their transcript. - 6.
+After the final grade submission deadline, the student may again retake the PEAT and earn a passing score to complete course requirements, graduate, and be certified by the UT Health Department of Physical Therapy to sit for the board exam. - 7.
 If the student does not pass the PEAT in time to sit for the board exam, the Department of Physical Therapy Student Progress Committee will evaluate the student's situation and determine whether to certify the student and provide the diploma to sit for the next board exam.